 14 But as Yereḏ died, tears streamed down his face by reason of his great sorrow, for the children of Shĕth, who had fallen in his days.

 15 Then Ḥanoḵ, Methushelaḥ, Lemeḵ and Noaḥ, these four, wept over him; embalmed him carefully, and then laid him in the Cave of Treasures.
 Then they rose and mourned for him forty days.

-16 And when these days of mourning were ended, Ḥanoḵ, Methushelaḥ, Lemeḵ and Noaḥ remained in sorrow of heart, because their father had departed from them, and they saw him no more.
+16 And when these days of mourning were ended, Ḥanoḵ, Methushelaḥ, Lemeḵ and Noaḥ remained in sorrow of heart because their father had departed from them and could not see him again.